mamishere/The-TBM-Tunneling-Process-Simulation-Modeling/README.md

 ### Surveying Check and End of The Cycle

 <p align="justify">
-5. **Surveying and Cycle Completion**
+<strong>5.
+Surveying and Cycle Completion:</strong>
 Surveying activities are conducted to check the tunnel alignment and ensure the accuracy of tunneling progress, marking the end of a cycle.
 </p>

 <p align="center">